 No, the USDA RD Loan can be used by First Time Home Buyers and repeat buyers.
 We’ve done several loans for folks who currently have a house (in Tennessee for instance) and get transferred to NC – meaning that when they buy in NC… they’ll have 2 houses.
 There are some ways for this to work.
 (Call us 919 649 5058)

 - For an “Automated” (Automatic) Approval on a USDA Home Loan in NC, a minimum credit score of 640 is needed.
-We will also need a 640 credit score if you are applying for the NCHFA Mortgage Credit Certificate / the 2014 Mortgage Tax Credit.
+We will also need a 640 credit score if you are applying for the NCHFA Mortgage Credit Certificate / the 2018 Mortgage Tax Credit.
+IF YOU ARE OVER THE 29/41 Ratio requirements for a USDA Home Loan, you might need a credit score as high as 680 for an “Automatic Approval.”
+Without the Automatic (read: An approval spit out by the Computer system they have) then you will get a MANUAL Underwrite for your USDA Home Loan.

-- We CAN do a Manual Underwriting of your USDA Loan if the Middle score of all applicants is at least 620.
-We need some strong Compensating Factors to ask for an approval on loans with middle credit scores between 639 and 620.
+- We CAN do a Manual Underwriting of your USDA Loan if the Middle score of all applicants is at least 600.
+We need some strong Compensating Factors to ask for an approval on loans with middle credit scores between 609 and 640.
 A college degree, or Job training that provides some potential for increased earnings MIGHT be considered a compensating factor.
-There’s a pretty long list of USDA Loan compensating factors that we use to help borrowers with lower credit scores.
+There’s a pretty long list of USDA Loan compensating factors that we use to help borrowers with lower credit scores, having cash left over after closing (for instance) is a pretty good way to “beef up” your file and get approved.
+Another factor we are seeing important for USDA Loan Manual Underwriting Approval is little to NO Payment Shock.

 - Chapter 7 and 13 must be DISCHARGED for 3 years – Foreclosures must have been completed 3 years ago.
 This is significantly more strict than FHA or VA loans, and while the Underwriting Manual says you can get an exception – we’ve had no luck getting one of their Underwriters to approve a loan with less than 3 full years.